 While the settlement resolved long-running disputes over grazing on public lands, workers were not represented in the negotiations.

-“Some ranch owners provided meaningful severance to longtime employees,” Benjamin said.
+“Some ranch owners provided meaningful severance to longtime employees,” the Marin Community Foundation’s Benjamin said.
 “Others provided little, and in several cases, none at all.”

 Seeing the problem